PRAY AS A WARRIOR

 Epaphras remained faithful to Jesus Christ until the end.
 He was a prayer warrior.
 In this, he followed our Lord Himself…How can we manage without this prayer?

-RESPONSE: Today I will pray as a warrior…especially remembering Christians in North Korea.
+RESPONSE: Today I will pray like a warrior…especially remembering Christians in North Korea.